Skip to main content

 Integrated brands are businesses (such as dining, media, or retail entities) that extend the academic BYU brand for nonacademic uses, often with nonacademic, external audiences.
 Integrated brands often compete for business with external entities in their field.

 Visual identities for integrated brands can use a variety of typefaces, shapes, and graphic symbols.
 Colors should be selected from the BYU marketing palette.
-If BYU is part of the business name, the BYU must appear using the monogram, in navy or white, incorporated into the identity design (as demonstrated in this preliminary concept for a BYU Laundry visual identity).
+If BYU is part of the business name, the BYU must appear using the monogram, in navy or white, incorporated into the identity design.

 An image showing BYU Integrated Brands